© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 King John's House (or St John's House) in Warnford Park is a scheduled monument protected by Historic England under reference 1001943.
 View the official record →

-St John's House in Warnford Park is a medieval dwelling of thirteenth-century origin, situated in Hampshire.
+St John's House is a medieval timber-framed building located in Warnford, Hampshire, with origins dating to the thirteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001943.

 King John's House (or St John's House) in Warnford Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001943.